 Composite material was the most popular choice for restoring deep cavity lesions, which is consistent with previous findings [22].
 The adequate restoration material should seal the lesion, and resist fracture.
 Bonding of composite material to caries-affected dentine, which has reduced mineral content, increased porosity and altered collagen structure, is less successful than to the sound dentine [23].
-That can lead to the restoration fracturing.
+This could lead to the fracturing of the restoration.
 New generations of glass-ionomer and glass-hybrid cements may be able to tightly seal dentine, while providing the necessary strength for the restoration [24].
 It seems that students should be more informed about advantages and limits of contemporary restorative materials.